Megach-ffs/Meyram/README.md

 ## About the App

-Meyram is a real-time web-based chat application built using Node.js, Express, Socket.IO, and EJS.
+Real-time web-based chat application built using Node.js, Express, Socket.IO, and EJS.
 It allows users to register, log in, update their profiles, and communicate in room-based chats.
 The application includes features such as user authentication using JSON Web Tokens (JWT), password hashing with bcrypt, and form validation using express-validator.
 The system is structured following a layered MVC-style architecture to separate concerns and maintain modularity.

 ---